Hadaka Matsuri: Konomiya

+Women took part in the festival for the first time on 22 February 2024, with a group of 41 clothed women having a minor role.

 Saidaiji

 The most famous festival is the Saidai-ji Eyo Hadaka Matsuri held in Okayama, where the festival originated over 500 years ago.
 Every year, over 9,000 men participate in this festival in hopes of gaining luck for the entire year.

 On the 3rd Saturday in February, for the past 500 years, the Saidaiji Temple near Okayama city has celebrated Hadaka Matsuri.

 Others

 Shitennoji Temple at Tennoji, Osaka, Doya Doya Hadaka Matsuri (Naked) Festival is a ceremony in which two groups of young men compete for an amulet of the cow god Gyu-o-Hoin, attached to the central pillar, screaming "Doya!
 Doya!".

 Every third weekend of September, for Ohara Hadaka Matsuri in Ohara, Chiba Prefecture, bearers of mikoshi, mostly dressed in a simple loincloth, and spectators pray for big harvests and good fishing.

 The Somin Shōrai legend is the inspiration for the Somin Festival (蘇民祭 Somin-sai) held in various places within Iwate Prefecture, the most famous of which being the one held every February at Kokuseki-ji Temple in Ōshū City.
 In this festival, hundreds of half-naked men compete to grab the 'Somin bag' (蘇民袋 Somin-bukuro), which is said to bring good fortune.